Kofoworola Ademola

 Oloori Kofoworola Aina, Lady Ademola MBE, MFR, OFR (née Moore; 21 May 1913 – 15 May 2002) was a Nigerian educationist.
-A writer and advocate for women's education and also the president of the National Council of Women's Societies in Nigeria, she was the head of the women's organization from 1958 to 1964.
-Ademola was the first black African woman to earn a degree from Oxford University, studying at St Hugh's College, and also an author of children's books.
+She was a writer and advocate for women's education and president of the National Council of Women's Societies in Nigeria; she was the head of the women's organization from 1958 to 1964.
+Ademola was the first black African woman to earn a degree from Oxford University, studying at St Hugh's College.
+She was also an author of children's books.

 She was the first president of the National Council of Women's Societies in Nigeria, the first Nigerian graduate teacher in Queen's College, the first female member and later chairperson of the Board of Trustees of the United Bank for Africa, and a member of the Nigerian Scholarship Board.